 Pack up the kids, some warm clothing, hot chocolate, and some Christmas cookies and head out for an event with some real Christmas spirit.

-If you are on the hunt for traditional Native American gifts, head to the Indian Pueblo Cultural Center on November 30, 2018, from 5 to 8 p.m. for its annual Pueblo Shop & Stroll, lit by countless luminarias.
+If you are on the hunt for traditional Native American gifts, head to the Indian Pueblo Cultural Center for its annual Pueblo Shop & Stroll on December 7, 2019, lit by countless luminarias.
 You'll find handmade Christmas ornaments in clay, jewelry, and works of art.

 Have some hot chocolate by the bonfire as you experience a performance by the White Mountain Apache Crown Dancers at the end of the evening.
 This event is free with museum admission.